 Best things to do in Malaga

-Castle of Gibralfaro was built in the 14th century and from its viewpoints, you get the most beautiful views of Malaga, the harbor, the coasts, the bullring, the long horizon.
-Although not as astonishing as the Alcazaba, it was very nice to walk through it, discover every corner and viewpoint to the city.
+Although not as astonishing as the Alcazaba, it was very nice to walk through it, and discover every corner and viewpoint of the city.
 Tickets have the same pricing as the Alcazaba.

 La Malagueta Beach

 La Malagueta beach is the typical sandy urban beach.
-It’s very close to the center and east to the Part/Marina.
-Being so close makes it very lively, full of bars/restaurants and easily accessible.
-On the other hand, you lose on water cleanness and peacefulness.
+It’s close to the center and east of the Port/Marina.
+Being so close makes it very lively, full of bars/restaurants, and easily accessible.
+On the other hand, you lose water quality and peacefulness.

 Malaga Travel Tips

 Malaga is a parking nightmare.
 There are little to no free parking spots near the city center.
-If you are using a car leave it outside town or in a town car park.
-In these parks, you can ask reduced fee in your hotel/hostel.
-Full price was 24 Euros but it was reduced to 18 Euros.
+If you are using a car, leave it outside the town or in a town car park.
+In these parks, you can ask for a reduced fee in your hotel/hostel.
+The full price was 24 Euros, but it was reduced to 18 Euros.

-If you have a car you can easily have a day trip to Mijas, one of the famous white villages of Andalusia!
+If you have a car, you can easily have a day trip to Mijas, one of the famous white villages of Andalucia!

-Traveldrafts recommends you to sleep as close to the center as possible and you will be within walking distance of everything above!
-We stayed at Pension la Palma at a fantastic price right in heart of Malaga.
-It’s perfect for backpackers and the owner is just lovely and helpful.
+We recommend you sleep as close to the center as possible, and you will be within walking distance of everything above!
+Hostal Larios has a fantastic price right in the heart of Malaga.
+It’s perfect for backpackers, and the staff is just accommodating.

-On the other hand, it has a beautiful and long boardwalk by the beaches which is great for walking or cycling, all the way to San Pedro de Alcántara.
-To top it all this seaside promenade freely displays a collection of sculptures by Salvador Dali.
+On the other hand, it has a beautiful long boardwalk by the beaches, which is great for walking or cycling, all the way to San Pedro de Alcántara.
+To top it all, this seaside promenade freely displays a collection of sculptures by Salvador Dali.

 Nevertheless, the true great appeal of Marbella is on its beaches, hot summers, luxurious marina, and parties, not its history or architecture.